Discover the Natural Beauty and Events at Red Butte Garden and Arboretum in Salt Lake City, Utah

 Red Butte Garden and Arboretum is a premier destination for nature lovers and those seeking a peaceful yet engaging place to meet with friends.
 As the largest botanical garden in the Intermountain West, it offers over 21 acres of beautifully developed gardens and five miles of scenic hiking trails that wind through a natural area situated in the foothills of Salt Lake City.
 The garden showcases an impressive array of plant collections, including over 560,000 spring blossoms, with specialties like a vast collection of daffodils and an exceptional oak tree collection developed uniquely for this area.
 Visitors can enjoy themed gardens as well as family-friendly areas like the Children’s Garden, which offers interactive features such as a splash pad and a grapevine-covered tunnel.
 Red Butte Garden also provides stunning views of the Wasatch Mountains and the Salt Lake Valley, creating a picturesque backdrop for any meet-up.
 With its varied trails, ample benches, and covered areas designed for relaxation, it is ideal for both leisurely strolls and social gatherings.
 The garden complements its natural beauty with well-maintained facilities and convenient services, including shuttles for easier access across the hilly terrain.

-Here's what people think of Red Butte Garden and Arboretum
+What people think of Red Butte Garden and Arboretum, based on reviews

 As of recent, Red Butte Garden and Arboretum holds a 4.8-star rating based on 3409 reviews.